BigSkyChance/Palindrome/README.md

-# Palindrome
+# Palindrome Detector

 **Project Completed**

-This program will read in a word or phrase and tell the user if it is a palindrome or not.

-if the User enters in "END" the program will close

-bonus if str is not used.
+A small program that will detect if the sentence or word is the same thing backwards ex.
+Racecar == racecaR, Palindrome found!